skyrmionz/agentforceChatLwc/README.md

 - Agentforce access
 - Murf.ai API key (if using text-to-speech functionality)

-## IMPORTANT: As I make edits to the main code for improvements, in your terminal, use these commands to pull the latest:
+## IMPORTANT: As I make edits to the main code for improvements (check the repo for new commits!), in your terminal, use these commands to pull the latest:

+First, pull the newest code:
 ```
 git pull
 ```
-and then,
+and then deploy it to your org:
 ```
 sf project deploy start
 ```